UPchieve/subway/README.md

 ### Setup
 The below steps are tested on a Macintosh.

-1. Confirm that Mongo and Redis container dependencies above are running.
+1. Confirm that Mongo and Redis container dependencies above are running alongside.
 1. Custom properties are currently required for the server to connect data sources on a desktop computer, so run or add to your profile the below commands:
 ```
 export SUBWAY_REDIS_HOST=localhost